Mazamars312/Analogue-Amiga/README.md

 -   For multi-disk games, also try putting disks in other drives.
 Make sure you change the amount of installed drives to the amount needed.
 (Up to 2)

+-   Some games like another world does not work on the AmigaVision hardrive image right now.
+We are working on this issue for the next build

 Change since 0.0.6 to 0.1.0
 ---------------------------